xlang-ai/Spider2-V/evaluation_examples/examples/bigquery/e1e33ea2-f5a0-4c67-9fa5-9cc28319b2de/retrieved_chunk_size_512_chunk_overlap_20_topk_4_embed_bge-large-en-v1.5.md

 Documentation Content:
 SQL

+To prepare your sample data, create a viewto contain the training data.
+This view is used by the `CREATE MODEL`statement later in this tutorial.

+Run the query that prepares the sample data:

 1. In the Google Cloud console, go to the **BigQuery**page.

 Go to BigQuery
-2. In the query editor, run the following GoogleSQL query:
+2. In the query editor, run the following query:

 ```
+CREATE OR REPLACE VIEW
+`census.input_data` AS
 SELECT
 age,
 workclass,